 Please note that 100% identification checks are enforced at every CYS facility.
 All patrons and visitors must show identification to front desk staff upon entering the facility.
 Visitors are required to sign in/out at the facility's front desk and obtain a visitor's identification badge/lanyard.
 Visitors must be accompanied by a CYS staff member at all times when in the facility.
 CYS staff will question visitors who are not wearing visitor badges/lanyards and/or are not accompanied by a CYS staff member.
-(Note: Visiting CYS staff members not normally assigned to that facility must also sign in and out at the facility's front desk and wear a visitor lanyard.
-However, if the front desk staff know the staff member by name, an identification check is not required.)
+(Note: Visiting CYS staff members not normally assigned to that facility must also show identification, sign in and out at the facility's front desk and wear a visitor lanyard if they do not have their name badge.
+They are not required to be accompanied by CYS staff.)